DanielZhangyc/RLLM/README.md

 - Open an issue
 - Start a discussion

+<a id="faq"></a>
+## ❓ FAQ

+### What's the origin of the name RLLM?
+RLLM is a combination of "RSS" and "LLM", representing our goal of enhancing the RSS reading experience with AI capabilities.

+### Do I need to provide my own API keys?
+Yes, you need to provide your own API keys for the LLM services you want to use.
+These can be configured in the app settings.

+<a id="license"></a>
 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.